firozwebdev/covid_vaccine/README.md

 composer install

 ```
-### 4.Use npm to install the required JavaScript dependencies:
+### 4. Use npm to install the required JavaScript dependencies:

 ```bash
 npm install

 ```
-### 5.Copy the .env.example file to create your own environment configuration:
+### 5. Copy the .env.example file to create your own environment configuration:

 ```bash
 cp .env.example .env

 ```

-### 6.Run this command to generate the Laravel application key:
+### 6. Run this command to generate the Laravel application key:

 ```bash
 php artisan key:generate

 ```

-### 7.To set up the database schema, run the migrations:
+### 7. To set up the database schema, run the migrations:

 ```bash
 php artisan migrate

 ```
-### 8.Populate  database with initial data (Seeder), you can run:
+### 8. Populate  database with initial data (Seeder), you can run:

 ```bash
 php artisan db:seed

 ```

-### 9.For local development:
+### 9. For local development:

 ```bash
 npm run dev